Skip to content

 • Click Confirm.

-Please note: If you are using our Xero integration, you are required to always have 2FA enabled.
+If you are using our Xero integration, you are required to always have 2FA enabled.

 You can also disable 2FA when logging in to SimplePay.
 See below:

-Establish a Device as a Trusted Device
+Set a Device as Trusted

 • Go to the SimplePay login page on the device that you trust.
 Ensure that you are not logged in.

-• Enter your email address and password and click Login.
+• Enter your email address and password, and click Login.

 • Enter the verification code from your device.

-• Click Login.
+• Click Log in.

-Revoke Trust from a Device
+Revoke Trust of a Device

-• Go to the Profile icon > User Profile.
+• Go to the Profile icon () > User Profile.

 • Under Account Maintenance, click on Devices.